twosixlabs/armory-library/docs/developers/new_model_to_armory.md

 )
 ```
 For this section of code we create two variables `model` and `classifier`.
 We found a model on HuggingFace that is trained on the same pokemon image dataset with the model card 'tianzhihui-isc/vit-base-patch16-224-in21k-finetuned-pokemon-classification'.
 This can be replaced with another model off of Huggingface.
-- The model variable uses AutoModelForImageClassification.from_pretrained which takes in a huggingface model card name as a variable.
+- The model variable uses `AutoModelForImageClassification.from_pretrained` which takes in a HuggingFace model card name as a variable.
 This retrieves the model from
     HuggingFace that we will use for this example. `track_params` is a function wrapper that stores the argument values as parameters in MLflow.
 Lastly,
     the JaticImageClassificationModel is another wrapper to make the model compatible with Armory.
 This allows the model to have a standard output like other
     jatic image classification models.